-I do not currently own an aquarium that’s 200+ gallons, but I have personally seen this device in work.
+I do not currently own an aquarium that’s 200+ gallons, but I have personally seen this device at work.

 It can definitely handle heavily algae-infested ponds and aquariums spectacularly fast.

-From a couple of fish keepers, I have seen using it, I can conclude that it clears roughly 100 gallons of water a day.
+From seeing a couple of fish keepers using it, I can conclude that it clears roughly 100 gallons of water a day.

-And by that I mean, it makes the water crystal clear over that period.
+And by that I mean, it makes that volume of water crystal clear over that period.

-If you have an exceptionally large aquarium or a decently-sized backyard pond, then this should be your pick for a healthy water.
+If you have an exceptionally large aquarium or a decently sized backyard pond, then this should be your pick for healthy water conditions.